In January 2020 I had to undergo cataract laser surgery, which, if you have read some of my other pages on laser eye surgery, really terrified me!

 Pupil dilated 12 hours after cataract laser surgery

 I'm pleased to report that after the painless, 15 minute procedure, all I had to do was rest up for a few days, making sure to keep the eye clean and free from dust.
 The cataract surgery recovery time is really very quick.
 You need to make sure you have someone to drive you home after the operation and take it easy straight afterwards.

 If you an active person like me, you need to take care not to lift any heavy objects, do strenuous exercise or bend forwards (no yoga for a week!) - that was the only restriction really.
-Exercise can increase pressure in your eye which could affect recovery time, plus you need to ensure normal water or any other impurities don't get into your eye - keep your eye closed in the shower!
+Exercise can increase pressure in your eye which could affect recovery time, plus you need to prevent water or any other impurities getting into your eye.

 I was able to carry on normally otherwise, using my computer, cooking etc. Although I did get my husband to do most other chores!

 The cost of cataract laser surgery depends on which type of surgery - phaco or femtosecond laser - and also on the type of IOL used.
 If you choose a single vision IOL (that in most cases means you still need reading glasses), it's much cheaper than going for a more advanced multifocal IOL, especially if it also corrects astigmatism by means of a TORIC multifocal IOL.